iemabdullah/Image-Generator/README.md

 - **Download:** Save the generated image to your device.

 ## 💡 Credits
 This tool is developed by **Codiify**.
-For any queries or suggestions, feel free to contribute or raise an issue in the [GitHub repository](https://github.com/codiify-pro/Image-Generator).
+For any queries or suggestions, feel free to contribute or raise an issue in the [GitHub repository](https://github.com/iemabdullah/Image-Generator).

 ## 📜 License
-This project is open-source and available under the **MIT License**.
+This project is open-source and available under the **ABS License**.